stevelorenz/comnetsemu/app/internet_of_things/comnets_iot_mqtt/README.md

 `sudo docker logs MPUB1`
 ![image](img/pub1.png )
-We see the host through the process of `CONNECT, CONNACK, PUBLISH and DISCONNECT`.
+We see the host go through the process of `CONNECT, CONNACK, PUBLISH and DISCONNECT`.

 `sudo docker logs MSUB`
 ![image](img/sub.png )